 - Apply standard operating procedures to conduct research experiments in a research laboratory setting with strict adherence to Good Laboratory Practices (GLP) and safety guidelines/procedures, including the maintenance of an accurate record of laboratory activities in a laboratory notebook - 2.
 Demonstrate proficiencies in the concepts of Cellular and Molecular Biology, Biochemistry, Microbiology, and Molecular Genetics to plan and conduct laboratory experiments - 3.
 Interpret basic knowledge of chemistry and mathematics for the preparation of solutions, buffers and culture media, as well as obtain accurate measurements using precision instrumentation - 4.
 Apply the knowledge and critical evaluation skills required to successfully create and functionally test a DNA construct and troubleshooting techniques, including DNA extraction and quantification, molecular cloning, polymerase chain reaction, agarose gel electrophoresis, and bacterial transformation, UV/ VIS spectroscopy - Apply the knowledge, critical evaluation and skills necessary to perform technical procedures involved in the generation and purification of recombinant proteins, including protein isolation/purification, immunoblotting and ELISA - 6.
-Utilize computers for statistical analysis of data, to collect information from databases, and to document data in clear and concise technical reports - Evaluate biotechnology techniques that are utilized in original scientific research literature and communicate their significance using the appropriate scientific terminology - Demonstrate an understanding of the ethical principles of biotechnology research
+Utilize computers for statistical analysis of data, to collect information from databases, and to document data in clear and concise technical reports - Evaluate biotechnology techniques that are utilized in original scientific research literature and communicate their significance using the appropriate scientific terminology - 8.
+Demonstrate an understanding of the ethical principles of biotechnology research

 FIRST SEMEST TER (17 credits) CREDITS

 BIO 130 Basic Techniques in Biotechnology 4

 BIO 121 General Biology I 4

 † ENG 101 Composition 3

 † MAT 137 Intermediate Algebra OR higher 3

 Fine Arts Elective 3

 SECOND SEM ESTER (16 credits)

 BIO 230 Advanced Techniques in Biotechnology 4

 CHE 121 General Chemistry I 4

-Composition and Literature 3
+† ENG 102 Composition and Literature 3

 Social Science Elective 3

-BIO 202 Seminar in Biotechnology 2

 THIRD SEMES TER (14 credits)

 BIO 265 Synthetic Biology 4

 † MAT 167 Principles of Statistics 3

 Humanities Elective 3

 Science Elective 4

 FOURTH SEM ESTER (15 credits)

 BIO 296 Biotechnology Internship I 4

 Social Science Elective 3

 Science Elective 4

 Science Elective 4

-TOTAL CREDITS: 62
+TOTAL CREDITS: 60

+The symbol (+) in dicatos a proroguisito poods to bo motosoo sourse do crintians

-The symbol (†) indicates a prerequisite needs to be met; see course descriptions starting on page 99.
+The symbol (†) indicates a prerequisite needs to be met; see course descriptions starting on page 100.